 - 1. Help work out if there are any benefits you can get to support you financially.
 You may be entitled to state benefits.
 We can tell you how to get help with this, and with your permission, refer you to Citizens Advice Sheffield, who can work with you to complete a Financial Health Check.
-This can help you to maximise your monthly income. - 2.
-Help you to complete a Financial Assessment.
-This can be by email, post, phone or visit. - 3.
+This can help you to maximise your monthly income. - Help you to complete a Financial Assessment.
+This can be completed by email or post. - 3.
 Let you know if you need to pay for your support, and if so the maximum amount you can afford to pay.
-We'll let you know the maximum amount you can afford to pay within 7 days of your Financial Assessment.
+We'll let you know the maximum amount you can afford to pay.
 If you have to pay for your support, we'll send you an invoice every month. - 4.
 Help you set up a Direct Debit if you're paying for your support.